Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Methodology

 \subsection{Problem Formulation}

-Given a specific reasoning task $\mathcal{Q}$, we apply a large language model (LLM) $\mathcal{L}$ to a structured reasoning process as a thought structure $\mathcal{S}$.
-This structure consists of multiple reasoning sentences as thought nodes that are connected sequentially.
-We define the set of all thought nodes as $\mathcal{T}$, where each node $\mathcal{T}_{ij}$ represents the $j$-th reasoning step in the $i$-th thought chain.
-The thought structure $\mathcal{S}$ can be viewed as a directed graph consisting of vertices (thought nodes) $\mathbf{V}$ and edges (connections between consecutive nodes) $\mathbf{E}$, and a thought chain $C_i$ as an ordered sequence of thought nodes as
+Given a specific reasoning task $\mathcal{Q}$, we apply a large language model (LLM) $\mathcal{L}$ to a structured reasoning process $\mathcal{S}$.
+This structure consists of multiple reasoning sentences as thought nodes, which are connected sequentially.
+The set of all thought nodes is denoted as $\mathcal{T}$, where each node $T_{ij}$ represents the $j$-th reasoning step in the $i$-th thought chain.
+The thought structure $\mathcal{S}$ can be viewed as a directed graph consisting of vertices (thought nodes) $\mathbf{V}$ and edges (connections between consecutive nodes) $\mathbf{E}$.
+Formally, we define them as:

-where $N$ and $K$ is the number of the thought chain $C$ and the number of the node $\mathbf{V}$ contained in a thought chain $C$, respectively.
+where $N$ is the number of thought chains, and $K_i$ is the number of nodes contained in chain $C_i$.
+Then, the structure $\mathcal{S}$ is defined as: